shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The cat grabbing her left hand launched forward, letting go of her, and splatting against a nearby tree.

+[make it clearer that mudrich is doing this, not the drums]

 “What in the name of Teal—” That cat also got launched into a tree before he could finish what he was saying.

 Ersie just kept beating the drum.